Common SAT Math Mistakesadmin

 Common Mistake #3

 Habits matter.
-It’s normal to feel anxious as the test timer counts down.
+It’s normal to feel anxious as the timer counts down.
 Develop the right habits to properly manage your time and boost your attention to detail.

 Common Mistake #4